 About the Film Australia Collection

-Film Australia (1973–2008) became one of the nation’s leading producers of television documentaries and educational programs and served as a training ground for some of the biggest names in Australia’s film industry.
-People like Fred Schepisi, Phillip Noyce, Peter Weir, Dean Semler, Anthony Buckley, Jan Sharp, Gillian Armstrong, Tim Burstall, and many others developed their early careers at Film Australia.
+The mission of Film Australia and its predecessors was to produce an audiovisual record of Australian life.
+Film Australia became one of the nation’s leading producers of television documentaries and educational programs and served as a training ground for some of the biggest names in Australia’s film industry.
+Fred Schepisi, Phillip Noyce, Peter Weir, Dean Semler, Anthony Buckley, Jan Sharp, Gillian Armstrong, Tim Burstall and many others developed their early careers at Film Australia.

-The FAC Library preserves, manages the rights and provides access to the titles in the collection, including film, tape, digital files, stills and related rights management documentation.
+The NFSA preserves, manages the rights and provides access to the titles in the FAC collection, including film, tape, digital files, stills and related rights management documentation.

-To discover the FAC through preview clips, still images and detailed title and shot information, visit the Film Australia Collection Library.
+To discover the FAC through preview clips, still images and detailed title and shot information, visit the Film Australia Collection.

 100th Anniversary stills showcase